WPI-AIM/ambf/README.md

 sudo apt install libasound2-dev libgl1-mesa-dev xorg-dev
 ```

-Install the appropriate `ROS 1` version for your specific Linux distribution based on the instructions here http://wiki.ros.org/ROS/Installation.
+**Optional but recommended:** Install the appropriate `ROS 1` version for your specific Linux distribution based on the instructions here http://wiki.ros.org/ROS/Installation.
 Source the ROS installation by following the instructions in Section `1.5 Environment Setup` here (`http://wiki.ros.org/noetic/Installation/Ubuntu`).
 Note: Change the ROS version based on which ROS you have installed.

 Now we can proceed to build **AMBF**: